qhd1996/Learn-JavaScript/notes.md

 If the operand is **null**, the return value is **null**.
 If the operand is **NaN**, the return value is **NaN**.
 If the operand is **undefined**, the return value is **undefined**.
 This will cause an error.
+**14.with**
+Use of the with statement is not recommended, as it may be the source of confusing bugs and compatibility issues.
+The with statement extends the scope chain for a statement.